Emotional Thread Has People Telling Stories Of What Their Dogs Did When They Were About To Die

 I was not in India when Bugs died.

-Dad cancelled all his schedules.
+Dad canceled all his schedules.
 He pulled a chair and sat near a tree.
 Mom sat nearby.

-My brothers and I looked at each other, trying to console each other.
-Shock and disbelief was everywhere.
+My brothers and I looked at each other, trying to console one another.
+Shock and disbelief were everywhere.

 Tears trickled down her cheek.
 In an obviously pained voice, she said: